lex-node/lex_node_cryptoLaw_emporium/autonomous-law-disclosure.md

 *  the yearn.finance / YFI community (own ~3 YFI and stake various tokens in yearn.finance vaults) and
 *  the MetaCartel Ventures DAO community (own 2880 shares / 2.55% of total MCV shares); additionally, through MCV DAO, I have indirect economic interests in various projects--many of MCV DAO's investments have been publicly announced and can be identified through news articles, social media announcements, etc.

-I also hold BTC, XMR, ETH, LINK, SUSHI, DOGE & various stablecoins
+I also hold BTC, XMR, ETH, LINK, SUSHI, HEGIC, DOGE & various stablecoins

 I assume no duty and provide no guarantee of keeping these disclosures up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure.